-When a tenure track (Instructional track) faculty member joins the Medical School, two clocks begin to run.
+When a tenure track faculty member joins the Medical School, two clocks begin to run.
 One is the University-wide tenure clock, the other is the Medical School tenure clock.
-The maximum probationary period of non-tenured Instructional Track faculty consists of service with the University for a total of 10 years in the rank at the level of assistant professor or higher (bylaw 5.09 and SPG 201.13).
+The maximum probationary period of non-tenured Tenure Track faculty consists of service with the University for a total of 10 years in the rank at the level of assistant professor or higher (bylaw 5.09 and SPG 201.13).

 University-wide Tenure Clock: The University views the ten years as a deadline within which the University must either grant tenure to, or terminate, a tenure track faculty member.
 Except in extraordinary cases, a school or college must make the decision about tenure for a faculty member no later than the end of the faculty member's ninth year on the University-wide tenure clock.
 More information on the University Tenure Clock can be found here: (UM Provost: Tenure Clock)